 Amish Micro-Enterprises: Models for Rural Development, with Stephen M. Smith, et al. Pennsylvania State University College of Agricultural Sciences, 1994.
 Pp. 110.

 Recent book chapters

-“Scholarship Profile: The Soul of the American University,” in American Evangelicalism: George Marsden and the State of American Religious History, ed. by Kurt W. Peterson, Thomas S. Kidd, and Darren Dochuk.
-Forthcoming from University of Notre Dame Press.
+“Scholarship Profile: The Soul of the American University,” in American Evangelicalism: George Marsden and the State of American Religious History, ed. by Darren Dochuk, Thomas S. Kidd, and Kurt W. Peterson.
+University of Notre Dame Press, Oct.
+2014.

 “Activist Impulses Across Time: North American Evangelicalism and Anabaptism as Conversation Partners,” in The Activist Impulse: Essays on the Intersection of Evangelicalism and Anabaptism, ed. by Jared S. Burkholder and David C. Cramer, 11-44.
 Pickwick Publications, 2012.